 “TO WAR!”
 An assortment of morning stars, spike-clubs, and squared-off swords punched toward the sky.

-She galloped toward the encampment’s exit, the Death Riders following hot on her heels.
-As the men made a beeline for the mountains, she inwardly smiled.
+She galloped toward the encampment’s exit, the Riders following hot on her heels.
+As the men made a beeline for the mountains, she smiled beneath the shadow of her helmet.

-And though Holly Dent was a coldhearted bitch, she wasn’t wrong.
+Holly Dent was a coldhearted bitch, but she wasn’t wrong.